A3: Assisting Android API Migrations Using Code Examples: Approach

 \subsubsection{Searching possible migration candidates}

-Similar to our first step, to reduce the search space, our approach first uses API names to lexically search for API calls with available migration patterns in the source code of the targeted Android app.
+Similar to our first step, to resolve the challenges imposed by the scale of the problem at hand, we reduce the search space, our approach first uses API names to lexically search for API calls with available migration patterns in the source code of the targeted Android app.

 Since migrations can be dependent on the context of surrounding code, we cannot assume that one migration example will suit all possible use cases.
 For example, API such as \emph{Resouces.getColor(int)} can be present in a variety of use cases.
-To match valid migration patterns, we must not only match API calls, but also determine if an example matches a user's use case.
+To match valid migration patterns, we must not only match API calls, but also determine if an example matches a user's usage of the API.
 We leverage data-flow graphs to match the API calls in the migration patterns and the targeted Android app sources.
 We construct a data-flow graph from the API call example ``before'' the migration in the migration patterns.
 We also construct data-flow graphs in the API calls in the Android app source code.
 Only if the data-flow graph from the example is a subgraph of a potential API call in the Android app source code do we then consider this a migration candidate.
 This allows us to assume that the example API being used as a migration pattern has a similar use case to the API call in the targeted Android app.